GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What were some hesitancies you had before considering a role in the federal government?**

 I thought it would be too bureaucratic and a little boring.
 I was very wrong!
 I was lucky to land in this organization where everyone is passionate about serving the public.
-I couldn't be more proud of being here.
+I couldn't be more proud of being here.{{< /note >}}

-A picture is worth a thousand words, what photograph or image best represents your cultural connection?

-My family is my connection to our culture.
-This photo with my two daughters and my granddaughter at the beach is a favorite.{{< /note >}}

 <hr width="75%">